Public Review

 ASAM is asking for feedback on release candidates for upcoming new standards or major versions prior to their release.
 Purpose of this review is to improve quality and efficiency of the standards.

-• Please do not submit new use-cases, features or requirements for the upcoming release.
+• Do not submit new use-cases, features or requirements for the upcoming release.

 Deadline for review: